The gross margin is a measure of business success.

 The gross margin shows potential investors that the company is not a high-risk business.
 A business’s gross margin helps investors understand how efficiently a business can operate.

 Gross margin is also known as gross profit margin.
 It’s the residual revenue after deducting expenses for your products and services.
 These expenses are reported as the cost of goods sold (COGS) on an organization’s income statement.
-Gross margin indicates how well a business manages its product- and service-related expenses.
+It indicates how well a business manages its product- and service-related expenses.
 Gross margin is usually expressed as a percentage, while gross profits are expressed as a dollar value.

-The gross margin is essential for companies to determine the best pricing strategy, manage inventory, and identify ways to cut costs.
+This percentage is essential for companies to determine the best pricing strategy, manage inventory, and identify ways to cut costs.
 As primary performance indicators, many companies use gross profit and gross margin.

 These are just a few of the key performance indicators: